About the Project

 Consortium partners identify and map out issues related to sustainability of WASH services in Ethiopia

-• Across multiple countries, LINC is leading research on the application and use of network analysis to achieve goals in sustainable systems change.
-These efforts are capturing learning on how to best design and deploy network analyses in diverse settings.
+- Across multiple countries, LINC led research on the application and use of network analysis to achieve goals in sustainable systems change.
+These efforts captured learning on how to best design and deploy network analyses in diverse settings.